Mayhem NODB: Early life

-Mayhem was born and raised in Lozells, Birmingham and moved to handsworth as a teen, he started rapping in primary school, by the time he was 14, he was performing at dances and raves.
+Mayhem was born and raised in Lozells, Birmingham and moved to Handsworth as a teen, he started rapping in primary school, by the time he was 14, he was performing at dances and raves.
 He rose to prominence in Birmingham with the song "Pum Pum Punashum".

 Music

 NODB was the first grime group from Birmingham to feature on BBC 1Xtra this helped to popularise grime in Birmingham and the wider West Midlands.
-In 2011 Mayhem was released from Prison and he created and released his first CD "Mr Splash" in 2012 when Mr Splash was released Mayhem was confused and angry after just being released from Prison, it features a gritty sound.
-Mayhem's second album was titled "Its Peakum" which was released in 2013 and features a more accessible sound when compared to Mr Splash and in 2015 the mixtape "Gassum" was released which features London MC Big Narstie and Deadly.
+In 2011, Mayhem was released from Prison and he created and released his first CD "Mr Splash" in 2012.
+When Mr Splash released, Mayhem was confused and angry after just being released from Prison, it features a gritty sound.
+Mayhem's second album was titled "Its Peakum" which was released in 2013 and features a more accessible sound when compared to Mr Splash, and in 2015, the mixtape "Gassum" was released featuring London MC Big Narstie and Deadly.